Marreese Speights

 Marreese Akeem "Mo" Speights (born August 4, 1987) is an American former professional basketball player in the National Basketball Association (NBA).
 He played college basketball for the Florida Gators, where he was a freshman member of their NCAA national championship team in 2007.
-The Philadelphia 76ers selected him in the first round of the 2008 NBA draft with the 16th overall pick.
+The Philadelphia 76ers selected Speights in the first round of the 2008 NBA draft with the 16th overall pick.
+With the Golden State Warriors, he won an NBA championship in 2015.

 Early life

 Speights was born in St. Petersburg, Florida.
 He played basketball at St. Petersburg's Admiral Farragut Academy, which retired his jersey number after one year.
 He also played basketball at Hargrave Military Academy (senior year) and Gibbs High School.

 Considered a four-star recruit by Rivals.com, Speights was listed as the No. 13 power forward and the No. 51 player in the nation in 2006.